obiwanjacobi/Zalt/Source/z88dk_target/SysTerminal.md

 * `b` a memory bank (1-255)
 * `p` a 4k memory page (1-15)

 Switches a 4k source block [b] into target page [p] on current mem-map table.
-This is an easier/simpler version of 'mm put'.
+This is an easier/simpler version of `mm put`.

 ## `Debugger Commands`